ewancoder/tyr-ops/backup.md

 This is the script that is responsible for this: (backup.sh)[https://github.com/ewancoder/dotfiles/blob/master/.local/bin/backup.sh]

 We are also backing up configs/secrets (small data) to a separate encrypted archive shared in cloud so we can reuse it on different devices if needed.

+> The `/mnt/data/security-offline` folder is backed up only to other drives, not to cloud.